cerner/fhir.cerner.com/content/soarian/r4/base/individuals/patient.md

   * May be provided once using the `eq` prefix
   * May be provided up to twice to imply a date range using one of the following prefixes: `ge`, `le`, `gt`, or `lt`
   * Must not be provided with a time component
+* The `_revinclude` parameter may be provided once with the value `Provenance:target`.
+Example: `_revinclude=Provenance:target`
+* When `_revinclude` is provided in a request, the OAuth2 token must include the `patient/Provenance.read  system/Provenance.read`  or  `user/Provenance.read` scope as applicable.

 ### Headers